pusher/pusher-http-node/README.md

-# Pusher node.js Server library
+# Pusher Node.js REST library

-This is a node.js library for interacting with the Pusher REST API.

-Registering at <http://pusher.com> and use the application credentails within your app as shown below.
+In order to use this library, you need to have an account on <http://pusher.com>.
+After registering, you will need the application credentials for your app.

 ## Installation

+You need to be running Node.js 0.8+ to use this library.

 ```
 $ npm install pusher
 ```

-## How to use
+## Configuration

-### Constructor

 There are 3 ways to configure the client.
 First one is the most basic: